bertrandmartel/javacard-gradle-plugin/README.md

 * javacard [Closure]
   * config [Closure] - object that holds build configuration **Required**
     * jckit [String] - path to the JavaCard SDK that is used if individual cap does not specify one.
-Optional if cap defines one, required otherwise
+Optional if cap defines one, required otherwise.
+The path is relative to the module
     * logLevel [String] - log level of ant-javacard task ("VERBOSE","DEBUG","INFO","WARN","ERROR"). default : "INFO"
     * cap [Closure] - construct a CAP file **Required**
       * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*